Syntrait/splinux/README.md

 # Splinux
 A tool for splitting the screen on Linux, and passing inputs to them

+# Disclaimer
+**This program might trigger anticheats for "automation", use at your own risk.**

 # Usage

 ## Starting the program